 If remortgaging your home is not the best way to go, here are some other options available:

-A bridging loan can give you quick access to funds you can use as a deposit for a buy-to-let mortgage, although these tend to have higher interest rates.
+Some lenders offer a bridging loan that can give you quick access to funds you can use as a deposit for a buy-to-let mortgage, although these tend to have higher interest rates.

 You could always pay for a BTL deposit with money gifted from your parents or family.
 Each individual in the UK has £3,000 as a tax-free gift allowance, meaning that they could partially or fully fund your deposit in this way.